mjtmercado/leap-day/index.md

 ---
 layout: default
+title: When It All Started
 ---

-# When It All Started
 I think it was around 2008 when I was first introduced to Friendster.
 That time, I was only 12 years old, and my older sister was the one who created my email and helped me out setting up my account.
 ![](223460_217078918319011_4031894_n.jpg)
 She told me to do this and that to ensure that my profile looks “chic.”
 Of course, as a twelve-year-old kid, I did not have much of an idea of how I should present myself.

 This blog is about the journey of my selves.

 I thought it is impossible to have many versions of yourself.

 Not until now.